jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

-  (a) subsection (2), (3), or (4) applies, as the case may be; and (b) the person may not apply for a visa of a different class or type; and (c) the processing of any application made by the person for a visa of a different class or type must be suspended; and (d) subject to sections 9 and 10 of the Citizenship Act 1977 and section 7(1)﻿(b)﻿(i) of the Citizenship (Western Samoa) Act 1982, the person may not be granted citizenship on the basis of meeting a requirement (or requirements) for the grant of New Zealand citizenship that the person hold a residence class visa.
+  (a) subsection (2), (3), or (4) applies, as the case may be; and (b) the person may not apply for a visa of a different class or type; and (c) the processing of any application made by the person for a visa of a different class or type must be suspended; and (d) subject to sections 9 and 10 of the Citizenship Act 1977 and sections 7(1)﻿(b)﻿(i) and 7A of the Citizenship (Western Samoa) Act 1982, the person may not be granted citizenship on the basis of meeting a requirement (or requirements) for the grant of New Zealand citizenship that the person hold a residence class visa.
 (2) If the person is in custody under this Act, an immigration officer must immediately notify, in writing, the manager or other person in charge of the prison or other premises in which the person is detained that the person's liability for deportation is suspended, and the person must be immediately released.
 (3) If the person is subject to residence or reporting requirements under section 315, an immigration officer must immediately notify, in writing, the person and the person's guarantor (if applicable) that the person's liability for deportation is suspended, and the person ceases to be subject to those requirements.
 (4) If the person has been released on conditions under section 320, an immigration officer must immediately notify, in writing, the person that his or her liability for deportation is suspended, and the person ceases to be subject to those conditions.